rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 oc adm policy add-scc-to-user privileged -z default -n elastiflow
 ```

-this is needed because ES and the Elastiflow needs some capabilities that are restricted by default in Openshift.
+this is needed because ES and Elastiflow need some capabilities that are restricted by default in Openshift.

-NOTE: this is NOT recommended for productive environment, neither other critical environments.
+NOTE: this is NOT recommended for a productive environment, nor other critical environments.
 It's just a PoC, so please DON'T do it in prod/pre environments.
 Use the proper SAs with the proper rbac :)

 * Check the resources created in the namespace